|

 For more complex states, like those comprising multiple free particles,

-continuous and discrete values.
-In this discussion, we are focusing
+discrete values.
+In this discussion, we are focusing solely on

-between composite and elementary particles is irrelevant for our current
+elementary particles is irrelevant for our current purposes.

 Equations (1.5.1) and (1.4.26) inform us about the transformation behavior of these states under homogeneous Lorentz transformations.